 - Decrease stress.

 For patients who would like more rapid visual rehabilitation and for patients with chronic or severe subretinal fluid, treatment may be needed.
-Different kinds of lasers can be applied in an attempt to decrease the amount of subretinal fluid.
+Different kinds of lasers can be applied in an attempt to decrease the amount of subretinal fluid (Chang and Bressler 2009).
 If choroidal neovascular membranes develop, you may need to have injections of medications into your eye to try to stop the abnormal blood vessels.